HIV Vaccine Primer: Basic Science and Concepts

-A DNA vaccine is a vaccine that uses the genetic code of a pathogen to invoke an immune response.
-With a DNA vaccine, trial participants cannot become infected because only some of the genes are used, but never the whole virus.
-DNA vaccines are similar to subunit vaccines, except instead of using purified antigens, they use circles of DNA called plasmids, which produce the antigens that train the immune system to recognize the targeted pathogen.
+A DNA vaccine is a vaccine that uses the genetic code of a pathogen inserted into a circular piece of DNA called a plasmid to invoke an immune response.
+With a DNA vaccine, trial participants cannot become infected because only those genes that code for the pathogen's antigens are used, never the whole pathogen.
+The genes are taken up by some cells in the body, which then produce the antigens that train the immune system to recognize the targeted pathogen.
 This approach has shown promising results, and trials are ongoing.

-Perhaps the most common vaccine approach used in HIV research is using a recombinant vector vaccine.
-This approach uses genetic material from a pathogen and delivers that material into the body by placing it onto a "vector."
-A vector is the scientific name for any weakened bacterium or virus that does not normally cause disease in humans.
-A common vector being used in HIV vaccine candidates is weakened adenovirus -- a virus that, when not weakened, can cause colds and sore throats.
-Many ongoing trials use recombinant vector vaccine candidates to "trick" the body into thinking that it has been exposed to live HIV even though it has not, and thus to trigger a protective immune response.
+Perhaps the most common vaccine approach used in HIV research is a recombinant vector vaccine.
+This approach also uses genetic material from a pathogen to elicit an immune response, but inserts it into an attenuated bacterium or virus that acts as a carrier, or vector, to deliver the genetic material into the body.
+A common vector being used in HIV vaccine research is weakened adenovirus -- a virus that, when not weakened, can cause colds and sore throats.
+Many ongoing HIV trials use recombinant vector vaccine candidates in an attempt to trigger a protective immune response against HIV.

 Vaccine trials often use a prime-boost approach to induce immunity.
-This means administering a first vaccine dose (the "prime") to trigger an initial set of immune responses.
+This means administering an initial vaccine dose (the "prime") to trigger an immune response.
 The prime may be coupled with an adjuvant, which is a substance used to improve the body's ability to fight disease or infection.
-Then a second type of vaccine (the "booster") is administered to further amplify the immune response.
+Then a second type of vaccine (the "booster") is administered to sustain immunity.
 Finding the right combinations and order of vaccine doses can lead to better immune responses.

 Types of Immune Responses

-A successful HIV vaccine will elicit two main immune responses that, in conjunction, can ward off the virus.
+A successful HIV vaccine should elicit two main immune responses that, in conjunction, can ward off the virus.

-The first type of response is humoral immunity, meaning protection provided by antibodies.
-An antibody is an infection-fighting protein molecule made naturally by our immune system; it can tag, destroy or neutralize specific bacteria, viruses or other harmful toxins.
-Researchers are trying to improve the process by which antibodies identify an HIV-infected cell as something abnormal that needs to be killed.
-This process activates our body's natural killer (NK) cells, which then kill the infected cell.
+The first type of response is humoral immunity, meaning protection provided by antibodies against freely circulating pathogens.
+An antibody is an infection-fighting protein molecule made naturally by the immune system; it can tag or neutralize specific bacteria, viruses and other harmful toxins.
+Researchers are trying to improve the process by which antibodies identify an HIV so it can be destroyed by other cells of the immune system.

 Because of HIV's ability to mutate, researchers are looking for ways to induce "broadly neutralizing" antibodies, which are antibodies that can identify many different strains and mutations of HIV.
 This would be the ideal form of humoral immunity to HIV.

-In addition to using CD4 and CD8 cells to respond to pathogens, the immune system also gathers an army of memory B cells and memory T cells that can quickly detect and neutralize the invader should it ever try to re-enter the body.
+In addition to using CD4 and killer T cells to respond to pathogens, the immune system also gathers an army of memory B cells and memory T cells that can quickly detect and neutralize pathogens should they ever try to re-enter the body.

-With an effective vaccine, the immune system would prepare all these components to work together in preventing HIV infection.
+With an effective vaccine, all these components of the immune system would be able to work together to prevent HIV infection.